 If you’re used to having a last day of school party, don’t cancel those plans.
-You can make the end of the year special, even if it is from afar.
-You can plan to have a Zoom party with your kiddos.
+Maybe, you can make the end of the year special, even if it is from afar.
+Or you can plan to have a Zoom party with your kiddos.
 You can even create and send out invites to make the party an official last day of school celebration.
 Let the kiddos chat and see each other one last time!

 Ideas for your EOY Party:

 - First, create a slideshow of pictures from your year.
 Screenshare your slideshow for students to watch with you.
 You can even send a copy of this slideshow to parents for them to keep forever.

 - Then, ask each kiddo to share their favorite school memory.
-They can volunteer or you can go one-by-one and ask everyone’s response.
+They can volunteer or you can go one-by-one and ask for everyone’s response.